 Samsung Galaxy S10 5G on Telstra

-Although the above plans are up-to-date, Telstra has confirmed it will launch a new suite of plan options at the end of June, and will eventually charge extra for 5G connectivity on selected plans.
+Telstra launched a new suite of plan options at the end of June 2019, and will eventually charge extra for 5G connectivity on selected plans.
 The telco will offer 5G access free on all new plans for the first 12 months, allowing all 5G device owners to try out Telstra’s 5G network at no extra cost.